Stop being jealous in relationships

 Understanding how to stop being jealous in a relationship is a prerequisite for a healthy union.
-No matter what baggage the other person brings to the table, you can work on yourself to tame jealousy and create a meaningful partnership.
+No matter what causes jealousy in your relationship, you can work to tame it and create a meaningful partnership.

-Want to improve how you handle relationships?Overcome your insecurities now
+Want to improve how you handle relationships?Download Tony's Free Relationship Guide

-How to stop being a jealous girlfriend or boyfriend
+How to stop being jealous in a relationship

 1. Be honest about jealousy’s impact.

-Mastering how to stop being a jealous boyfriend or girlfriend starts with looking at yourself.
+Mastering how to stop being jealous in a relationship starts with looking at yourself.
 What insecurities are driving your jealousy?
 Are you unsure of yourself due to perfectionism?
 Are you comparing yourself to others?
 You’re not making this list to shame yourself – you’re owning your role in the relationship.

 Once you’ve made a list of the insecurities driving your jealousy, write down an antidote to each one.
 If you’re living under the shadow of your partner’s ex, make a list of all the traits your partner loves about you.
 If you constantly compare yourself to celebrities, unfollow them on Instagram for a week.
 By giving yourself space from feelings of inferiority, you’ll be able to develop the self-confidence you need to overcome jealousy.

-Mastering how to stop being jealous in a relationship is often a matter of healing the wounds of the past.
+Mastering how to not be jealous in a relationship is often a matter of healing the wounds of the past.
 If you’re struggling with jealousy due to an unresolved issue like a childhood trauma or addiction, get the support you need to overcome it.
 With the right help, you can transform your struggles into sources of strength.